pschraut/UnityHeapExplorer/README.md

 Yes.
 You can use Heap Explorer to debug, profile and analyze your hobby-, Indie- and commercial applications for free.
 You do not have to pay me anything.

-If, however, Heap Explorer is useful to you, I would appreciate if you mention my name in your credits screen.
+If you find Heap Explorer useful, please mention my name in your credits screen.

-Something like "Heap Explorer by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated from my side.
-You can, however, use Heap Explorer for free without having to give me credit at all.
+Something like "Heap Explorer by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated.